-Having previously invested in a company called Buy2let/Raedex Consortium Ltd - "R", Mr and Mrs F made further investments totalling £126,000 in 2020.
+Having previously invested in a company called Buy2let/Raedex Consortium Ltd - "R", Mr and Mrs C made a further investment totalling £420,000 in 2019.

-Mr and Mrs F's understanding of the investment was that it would fund new lease cars for UK drivers for three years.
+Mr and Mrs C's understanding of the investment was that it would fund new lease cars for a UK driver for three years.
 Their capital would be repaid in monthly instalments over the term with a final payment plus the interest being paid at the end of this.
-Based on the evidence received, it appears that Mr and Mrs F received returns on this investment of £21,121.44.
+In total, Mr and Mrs C received returns of £144,374.40.

-But Mr and Mrs F realised there was a problem in February 2021 when they didn't receive the expected monthly payment.
+But Mr and Mrs C realised there was a problem in February 2021 when they didn't receive the expected monthly payment.
 They now believe they've been the victims of a scam.
 And they think that an appropriate intervention at the time would have stopped them from making the payments.
-The loss is £104,878.56.
+Their loss appears to be £275,625.60 plus a fee of £23.

-Mr and Mrs F complained to NatWest.
+Mr and Mrs C complained to NatWest.
 But it didn't agree to refund their losses.
-In essence, it said that it hadn't made an error.
-And that it was waiting for the outcome of investigations involving statutory bodies before making a decision.
-So the complaint was brought to our Service.
+It said this was a civil dispute.

 Our investigator considered the complaint.
-She said the evidence showed there was a clear discrepancy between the payment purposes Mr and Mrs F and R had in mind, so this met the Contingent Reimbursement Model (CRM) Code's definition of a scam.
-She felt Mr and Mrs F had a reasonable basis for believing the investment was legitimate.
-So, she recommended NatWest refund Mr and Mrs F's losses in full (less the applicable returns), plus 8% simple interest per annum from 15 days after the date the directors of R were charged by the SFO to the date of settlement.
+He said the evidence showed there was a clear discrepancy between the payment purposes Mr and Mrs C and R had in mind, so this met the Contingent Reimbursement Model (CRM) Code's definition of a scam.
+He felt Mr and Mrs C had a reasonable basis for believing the investment was legitimate.
+So, he recommended NatWest refund Mr and Mrs C's losses in full (less their returns), plus 8% simple interest per annum from 15 days after the date the directors of R were charged by the SFO to the date of settlement.